-The Frist Nursing Informatics Center (FNIC) student computer lab is equipped with 27 Dell Precision T1500 computers, three laser printers, and two scanners.
+The Frist Nursing Informatics Center (FNIC) student computer lab is equipped with 27 Dell Precision T1650 computers, three laser printers, and two scanners.
 Use of FNIC labs is restricted to VUSN students, staff, and faculty.
 Word processing has lowest priority in all VUSN computer labs; online testing has highest priority.
 Laser printing of school-related assignments is supported free of charge for the first 500 prints per semester; thereafter prints may be purchased on a Commodore card for five (5) cents a copy.
-Multiple copies of documents can be made on a photocopy machine (see below).
+Multiple copies of documents can be made on a photocopy machine (see page 50).
 (As a courtesy to fellow students, when the computer labs are busy, please limit printing to no more prints than are immediately necessary.
 Graphics-intensive files can cause long delays at the shared printers.)

-Each Dell computer in the lab has an Intel i5-750 3.3GHz processor, 4 GB RAM, a 500 GB hard drive, a 17" HP flat panel monitor, a 48X CD-RW/DVD drive, USB access for a personal thumb drive, and Windows 7.
+Each Dell computer in the lab has an Intel i5-750 3.3GHz processor, 4 GB RAM, a 500 GB hard drive, a 22" ViewSonic flat panel monitor, a 48X CD-RW/DVD drive, USB access for a personal thumb drive, and Windows 7.
 Each also has Microsoft Office 2013 (Access, Excel, PowerPoint and Word) installed.
 All lab PCs are on the VUSN network and are connected to one of three Hewlett-Packard LaserJet M603 (with duplexing option) printers.
 They are capable of accessing resources in the Medical Center library and on the VUSN network.
 All computers on the network have direct access to VUnet services (Vanderbilt University's central computing services) and full Internet connectivity.

-The room 240 Frist Hall lab has an HP ScanJet 8200 color scanner.
-The room 240CA Frist Hall lab contains an HP ScanJet 5590 color scanner with a multi-page feeder and text-scanning software.
+The room 240 and 240CA Frist Hall labs contain an HP ScanJet N6310 color scanner with a multi-page feeder and text-scanning software.
 Assistance from FNIC personnel regarding the use of lab hardware and software is available.
 Workshops on the use of specific instructional software may become available from time to time.
-Watch for notices in the labs and in email messages from the FNIC.
+Watch for notices in the labs and in e-mail messages from the FNIC.